-The Views at St. Joseph’s is governed by an independent Board of Directors.
+The Views at St. Joseph’s is owned by the Providence Residential & Community Care Services Society and governed by the Board of Directors.

 It is the role of the Board to provide oversight of the affairs of the organization, including strategic planning, quality, financial oversight, management oversight, risk management, communications and governance.

 He has been shepherd of Vancouver’s 435,000 Catholics since January 2009, and prior to that was Coadjutor Archbishop assisting former archbishop Raymond Roussin.
 He has held a remarkable number of positions in the 43 years since his ordination, from university president to the Vatican Congregation for Catholic education.
 In addition to teaching theology in seminaries in the US, Mexico and Rome, he has served on the boards of schools, universities and health care institutions, as well as professional and public service organizations.
 He has received six honorary doctorates, and is a specialist on the papacy and modern papal teaching.

 He has written seven books on topics ranging from the Holy See’s teaching on Catholic schools, to the development of the papacy and the encyclicals of Pope John Paul II.